Why we need you!

 What is the Host Home Program?

 Here in Eugene/Springfield, homelessness is a wide-spread issue that many organizations have been grappling with for years.
 Many people turn to the Eugene Mission, or other shelters in our community, to seek temporary housing, especially during the cold winter months.
-However, if you are an unaccompanied youth and you are experiencing homelessness, you do not have access to Adult Shelters.
-This leaves youth with 7 beds at the one shelter we have for under 18, if they can get in, or sleeping on the street.
+However, if you are an unaccompanied youth and you are experiencing homelessness, you do not have access to adult shelters.
+This leaves youth with 12 (7 during COVID restrictions) beds at the one shelter we have for under 18 and 13 beds at another for youth indentifyling as female.
 Youth under the age of 18 are also unable to access many food distribution resources and resource centers due to their status as a minor.

 Having a safe and stable place to call home is an immeasurably important resource that many of us take for granted.
 AFFEC will is providing homes for students referred to the 15th Night network, who are maintaining regular attendance at school, so they can experience this necessity, while completing their secondary education.
 These homes are split into two categories- short term and long term.
 Short term housing providers will house a youth as they enter the program, for up to 30 days, unless a bond is formed between the pair.
 While staying in this home, the youth will work with AFFEC to determine who can provide them with the most successful long term placement.
 The long term housing providers will house the youth for the duration of their high school career.

 This sounds like a big commitment and it is.
-Housing providers are not allotted monthly stipends for supporting the youth and they assume a parental role in the relationship.
-However, the pair will be supported throughout the duration of their match by AFFEC and the 15th Night network by being connected to the network.
+Although housing providers are not allotted monthly stipends, the pair will be supported throughout the duration of their match by AFFEC and the 15th Night network by being connected to the network.
+We are able to connect the youth to things like SNAP benefits, personal needs, bus passes, etc.

-AFFEC is licensed through the state of Oregon.
-As the only licensed Host Home program in the state, we have an advantage to serve all ages, all background with no geographic barriers.
-Because we have successfully completed the licensing process we are also very committed to assisting other blooming Host Home programs throughout the state.
+AFFEC's Host Home Program is licensed through the state of Oregon.
+As the only licensed Host Home program in the state, we are able to assist youth ages 12-15 years old.
+Youth 16+ and home providers are not required to go through the licenses program.
+We take pride in successfully completing the licensing process and are also very committed to assisting other blooming Host Home programs throughout the state.

 The RAN technology was updated over the summer based on feedback from our community advocates and network of 30+ service providers.
 RAN 2.0 was successfully launched in late September and enables school specific RANs to be connected to the larger Community RAN.